JamesEvans2014/JamesEvans2014.github.io/Curriculum-Vitae.md

 #Additional Experience & Interests

+Reinitiated a PhD seminar scheme at Cardiff University.
+This involved coordinating student availability, organising a programme as well as coordinating with the school to enusre minimal clashes with other seminars.

 During the course of my A-levels, I helped to initiate talks with the head of mathematics to convince the school to allow the teaching of the Further Mathematics 'AS' Level.
 When I had decided that I was to undertake Mathematics at a university level, I then proceeded to teach myself an additional three modules as a part of the